Annapurna (goddess): Literary sources

 Annapurna is mentioned in Hindu religious texts such as the Rudrayamala, Sivarahasya, Annapurnamantratsava, Maha Tripurasiddhanta, Annapurna Kavacha, Annapurnahavamti, Annapurnamalininaksatramalika, and Bhairvahyantantra.
 The Kumara Sambhavam by Kalidasa makes vivid mention about Varanasi and the deity Annapurna.
 The goddess is also described as the source of knowledge and the main deity in the Annapurna Upanishad, which is considered a minor Upanishad among the 108 Upanishads.
 In this text, praying to Annapurna is the means by which the sage Ribhu attains knowledge.

 The Devi Bhagavata written during the 3rd and 4th centuries CE refers to Annapurna as the goddess of Kanchipuram and Vishalakshi as the goddess of Varanasi.
 The Skanda Purana, written during the 7th century, states the sage Vyasa was led to Varanasi by a curse, and Annapurna came as a homemaker and offered him food.
 The Linga Purana mentions that Shiva was begging for food for his children as he could not get food in the world due to a miracle created by his consort Parvati.
 Parvati came out as Annapurna and offered food to Shiva at his doorsteps.
 The legend of Kashi Viswanath Temple in Varanasi is associated with the story that Shiva built the temple there in her honour.

 The mention of Annapurna is also found in Kumara Sambhava, a Telugu literature, by Nannechola, a Shaiva poet of the 12th century.
 There is also a mention of the deity in Kasikhanda by Srinatha, a Telugu poet of the 13th century.

+She is eulogized in the Annada Mangal, a narrative poem in Bengali by Bharatchandra Ray.
+The Annapurna Sahasranam is dedicated to the goddess and praises her one thousand names, while the Annapurna Shatanama Stotram is dedicated to her 108 names.